Photos show black slick in water near Gulf oil rig after Ida

 “At this time, the sheen appears to be secured and contained within refinery grounds,” Fallas said Wednesday evening.
 “Clean-up crews are on site.
 The incident was reported to the appropriate regulatory agencies upon discovery."

-Fallas did not immediately answer whether the leak was reported after AP sent the company photos four hours earlier.
+Fallas did not respond when asked whether the leak was reported after the AP sent the company photos four hours earlier.

 Phillips listed the Alliance Refinery for sale last week, before the storm hit, citing poor market conditions.